AI Agent Skill

 The Origins

 Minimalism isn't just an aesthetic; it's a structural necessity.
-These are the classic ideas that taught us how to design with purpose.
+These are the classic ideas that demonstrate how to design with purpose.

 The Architect